khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 Ah the life of the beginning freelancer.
 Landing contracts.
 Writing code.
 Arguing with cheap clients.
 Looking for contracts (actually spending an awful lot of time on the latter).

 [Workshop](http://letsworkshop.com/) is a service which sends you ten high-quality leads every day.
-They've got a great sales pitch which resonated deeply with me[^feast].
-Let's dive in.
+They've got an awesome sales pitch which resonated deeply with me[^feast].
+Let's see what makes it so good.

 ## Aside: telling people what you're about